-Invest in wrinkle-free, lightweight clothing with a similar color palette for layering, easy mixing, and matching.
-Place an extra dryer or scented sheet inside your bag to reduce unpleasant odors.
+Invest in wrinkle-free, lightweight clothing with a similar colour palette for layering, easy mixing, and matching.
+Place an extra dryer or scented sheet inside your bag to reduce unpleasant odours.
 Pack sturdy, collapsible travel bags for purchases.
 Don’t mark yourself as a robbery target.
 Expensive jewelry, family heirlooms, and watches stay home.

 5. Roll, Roll, Roll

 Rolling your clothes saves space while preventing creases and wrinkles.
 After rolling, use air-compression plastic bags to vacuum extra air.